Travels through Farynshire: The last post

 The cliffs are known as the Sussen Orchelflilin (rough translation: the Southern Cliffs that overlook the Ocean – but it sounds more melodic in Musril) and they rise up and away from the White Crag, a long white wall behind Riversouth, that continues beyond Meyshore Bay, and ends up sloping down to Tel-Yarridge.

 It is one of the most beautiful stretches of the Path, as it passes through the Bremey Meadows.
 The Meadows are not officially a Natural Park, but they do not need to be because they fall under the protection of the Meyrick and the White Palace.
 We can thank Aracely Tookley for this.
 I do not think he is much known over the Daggerrock Mountains, but he is the county’s most famous poet.
-You will see plaques and monuments to him in most towns and villages, because he did not call anywhere home until late in life, and he roamed Farynshire’s roads and highways, accepting hospitality where he was offered it.
+You will see plaques and monuments to him in most towns and villages, because he roamed Farynshire’s roads and highways, accepting hospitality where he could, and did not call anywhere home until late in life.
 The White Palace never refused him a bed, so he understandably spent quite a bit of time in Riversouth.
 And he particularly enjoyed wandering in the Bremey Meadows.
-His musings on the Meadows are considered some of his most exquisite verse, and his words were so powerful that they persuaded the Meyrick of the time to place the Sussen Orchelflilin under the White Palace’s protection.
+His observations and musings on the Meadows are considered some of his most exquisite verse, and his words are so powerful that they persuaded the Meyrick of the time to place the Sussen Orchelflilin under the White Palace’s protection.
 Had this not happened they would no doubt now be known by the much less romantic Bremey Housing Estate.

 There are no trees on the cliffs, not even any shrubs, and the only structures are the remains of seven round stone forts situated near the edge.
 They are known as the Stones, and they have watched over Riversouth for hundreds of years.
 Their true origins are lost in history, which many scholars have found strange considering the White Palace’s fastidious record-keeping.
 The Lilac Beech has shelves rammed with books and pamphlets containing theories, arguments and discourse on the origins of the Stones and why they do not appear in any official records.
 Some of these tomes are … fanciful, to say the least.
 The one I am most convinced by (one of the core texts on the reading list for my Understanding Riversouth and its Places module) is that they were built sometime during the sixth century.
 The stone the fort is made of has been dated back at least that far.
 The theory also explains the lack of any records because there is a suspicion that the Meyricks in the fifth century were at war with the seafolk, and either the records were destroyed in a battle, or there was no opportunity to keep any.
 The theory goes that the Stones were built as lookout stations, manned outposts that could warn the then small settlement of Kelsussen under the White Crag of an impending attack from armies from beneath the waves.

-Before anyone gets too excited (like my first year seminar group did) I will point out that there is no archaeological, record of any conflict whatsoever around Riversouth.
-Plenty of ancient wrecks and archaeology have been found all along Farynshire’s coastline, and especially in Meyshore Bay, but there is so sign of any war from anything that has been recovered so far.
+Before anyone gets too excited (like my first year seminar group did) I will point out that there is no archaeological record of any conflict whatsoever around Riversouth.
+Plenty of ancient wrecks and archaeology have been found all along Farynshire’s coastline, and especially in Meyshore Bay, but there is so sign of any ancient war.

 Someone has thoughtfully wound some rope around the crumbling central column that supports the spiral staircase – I’m not convinced this really makes it safe, but it’s the thought that counts.

-Once you are standing on the weathered battlements you can see the incredible panorama of Meyshore Bay, the White Crag and Riversouth, the ocean beyond, and looking back, the vast shimmering expanse of wildflowers.
+The weathered battlements give the most breathtaking panorama of Meyshore Bay, the White Crag and Riversouth, the ocean beyond; and, turning to look back over your shoulder, the vast shimmering expanse of wildflowers.
 You don’t even think about how it came to be there, you’re standing on top of the world, seeing the best of the world.
 Of course what you’re really looking for, what everyone looks for, is a glimpse of a seafolken in the waves.
 Maybe just a head or two, bobbing above the white surf, or even the flash of a tail as a mermaid dives back into the depths, or maybe possibly even the rare sight of a seafolken leaping right out of the water and performing an acrobatic marvel before disappearing into the ocean with hardly a splash.

 We didn’t see any of that.
 We stayed for quite a while because I was sure a seafolken would appear at any moment.
 If you believe the graffiti carved into the ancient stone the sea is alive with hundreds of seafolk.
 There are doodles of mermaids, the names of those who have stood where we were, and dates of seafolk sightings.
 The most recent one that I could find was 2014, which gave me hope.
 In the end Felix had to insist that we leave if we wanted to make our reservations in Aracely Cheth.
 If we had thought about it we would have booked overnight accommodation in Riversouth and stayed on Norssenhin to watch the stars come out, and the city below come alive with illuminations.
 Something else I will need to come back to Riversouth for!